18-Year Property Cycle – UK Investors beware

 Decisions like when to buy and when to sell and when (not to) panic!

-It turns out the 18-year property cycle is actually pretty simple.
+It turns out this land cycle is actually pretty simple.
 It works like this.
 Prices go up for about 14 years and then down for about 4 years.

 There’s a bit of a dip after the first 7 years or so and that separates a recovery phase from an explosive phase.